elaastic/elaastic-questions-server/user-docs/_i18n/en/CreateMoodleActivity/CreateMoodleActivity.md

-# 7. Créer une activité Moodle
+# 7. Create an Elaastic activity from Moodle

-Vous pouvez créer un devoir Elaastic directement depuis Moodle.
-Le but de ce chapitre est de vous montrer comment.
+You can create an Elaastic assignment directly from Moodle.
+This chapter will show you how this can be done.